epolyd01/Recycloscan/README.md

 # RecycleRight

-A mobile app that scans trash items and tells you whether they are recyclable — with explanations and education on common recycling misconceptions.
+A mobile app that scans trash items and tells you whether they are recyclable, with explanations and education on common recycling misconceptions.

 Built with React Native (Expo), FastAPI, and YOLOv8 fine-tuned on the TACO dataset.